Many Role Playing Games

 - Stealth can be extremely useful in large bases with security computers.
 Stealth to the computer, hack and overload circuits/gas rooms/override droids/slaughter everything in the base, then all that's left is to mop up any survivors.

 - Stealth is also useful for clearing minefields because of the way party AI is handled: normally, if there are enemies behind the mines, your companions will charge straight ahead and blow themselves up on the way.
+Not to mention that in The Sith Lords you get XP for disarming or recovering mines, making it even more crucial that

 - Neverwinter Nights 2 falls squarely into this trope.
 Most of the enemies are simply cannon fodder that your party should have little trouble dealing with, and in the event you're up against a challenging one (i.e., a red dragon), stealth isn't an option anyways.
 It's egregious if you take the Shadow Thief line of quests; for one mission, for which you're encouraged to remain stealthy to break into a house, it makes zero difference if you just barge in waving your sword, and you might even get complimented more for doing so.